-This document contains the Degree Regulations for all categories of graduate programs at RUSVM.
-Graduate candidates for the degrees of MSc by Research and PhD should also refer to the Graduate Research Assessment regulations (Section 3.3.9) while candidates on the MSc One Health should also refer to the MSc by Coursework in One Health Degree Program Regulations in Section 3.2.
-Candidates for the Certificate in One Health program should refer to the Certificate in One Health Program Regulations in Section 3.4.
+This document contains the Graduate Program Regulations for all categories of graduate programs at RUSVM.
+Specific program regulations can also be found at the following sections below:

+- For MSc by Research and PhD by Research refer to the Graduate Research Assessment regulations (Section 3.3) - For MSc by Coursework in One Health Degree Program Regulations (Section 3.2). - For Graduate Certificate in One Health refer to the Graduate Certificate in One Health Program Regulations (Section 3.4).

-Graduate degrees are guided by the UK Quality Code for Higher Education (www.qaa.ac.uk).
-Authority to award graduate degrees is derived from the St. Christopher and Nevis Accreditation Board (http://stkittsnevis.net/accreditation.html).
+Graduate degrees are guided by the UK Quality Code for Higher Education (qaa.ac.uk).
+Authority to award graduate degrees are derived from the St. Christopher and Nevis Accreditation Board (stkittsnevis.net/accreditation.html).